ceh6514/MavWalk/README.md

 MavWalk server listening at http://localhost:3001

-The server is now running and ready to accept API requests from your frontend application.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+2) Set up Frontend Server
-This is the frontend for the MavWalk application, built with React and Vite.
+This is how to use the frontend for the MavWalk application, built with React and Vite.

 Setup Instructions
 Install Node.js: If you don't already have it, download and install Node.js from nodejs.org.
 This will also install npm.